vram-guild/fluidity/README.md

 Fluidity is licensed under the Apache 2.0 license for easy and unrestricted inclusion or modification in other projects.

 ## Status
 Fluidity is still in active development and breaking changes are likely.
 The author recommends that usage be restricted to testing and evaluation for now.
 All public-facing interfaces and classes are (or should be) annotated with `@API(status = Status.EXPERIMENTAL)`.
-These annotations will be updated as the library stabilitizes.
+These annotations will be updated as the library stabilizes.

 Note that issue reports and pull requests are welcome and encouraged.

-### Relationship to fabric api
+## Relations

+### Fabric API
+Fluidity is designed, coded and licensed so that some or all of it could be incorporated into the Fabric API if wanted.
+However, it is much more extensive than the Fabric project would likely want to take on.
+And unless or until it stabilizes and emerges as some sort of <em>de-facto</em> community standard there is no particular urgency for incorporating even a subset of it into the core Fabric API.

+It is more likely that Fabric API will eventually incorporate some less comprehensive set of interfaces that may be imfluenced by or derived from this and other community efforts, such as LBA (mentioned below.).
+In that case, the author intends to make Fluidity support and extend relevant "official" APIs as they emerge.

+### LibBlockAttributes
+Fluidity necessarily covers some of the same ground as [LBA](https://github.com/AlexIIL/LibBlockAttributes).
+The author intentionally did not closely study LBA while Fluidity was being developed, both in order avoid making a derivative work and to ensure a fresh perspective.
+That said, cross-compatibility is an explict goal and will be pursued when Fludity stablizes and as time permits.
+From admittedly superficial observation, this appears attainable with reasonable effort.

+### Cardinal Components

+### Vanilla Interfaces

 ## Known issues